 Included in the Warunicorn Collection are high-resolution textures for Parchment Paper, Coffee Filters, Construction Paper, Tea Filters, Facial Tissue, Contractor’s Paper, Ice, Paperboard, and more.

-If you don’t yet have the Photoshop CC desktop software, just download a free working trial for either Windows or macOS (or try the whole Creative Cloud) – then install, run, and start texturizing your images and artwork…
+If you don’t yet have the latest Photoshop desktop software, just download a free working trial for either Windows or macOS (or try the whole Creative Cloud) – then install, run, and start texturizing your images and artwork…

 And to continue learning, don’t miss dozens more free books for many Adobe products, covering recent versions of all major applications.